abcde799/M5/README.md

 Top 13.6% solution with simple linear regression model.

 The idea details are in the notebook called 'beat_baseline_take1'.
-The goal of the competition is to predict a 28 day sales horizon for over 30000 individual time series corresponding to the sales of various products from various Wal-Marts in the USA.
+The goal of the competition is to predict a 28 day sales horizon for over 30000 individual time series corresponding to the sales of various products from various Walmarts in the USA.
 The metric for evaluation is a variant of the root mean squared error (RMSE).

 The strategy is as follows: We produce a time series forecast for each item, giving rise to 30000 individual forecasts.
 This approach avoids